 Are You Ready to Join the Largest and Fastest Growing Career Specialty of Biomedical Engineering?

 Florida Tech’s Continuing Education department has joined forces with world renowned Dr. Larry Hench, to develop a cutting edge, first of its kind Biomedical Engineering Certification.
 Additionally, the Florida Institute of Technology has partnered with the American Ceramic Society, and will be offering short courses in biomedical engineering in a series of educational DVDs.
 The first of the series “Bioceramics: Advances and Challenges for Affordable Healthcare,” will feature five lectures giving a quick overview of bioceramics.

-This series of graduate-level professional development courses, composed of instructional modules, is designed to provide a comprehensive continuing education and online learning experience for graduate students (MS, MD, PhD or post-doctorates) and professionals working in the engineering and healthcare fields who seek to master the scientific and technical requirements to diagnose, reconstruct or regenerate the human body damaged or deteriorated due to age, disease or trauma.
+The biomedical engineering certificate, set to be released this fall, is composed of instructional modules and will provide a comprehensive continuing education and online learning experience for individuals interested in the field of biomedical engineering.
+In these modules, one will learn scientific and technical requirements to reconstruct or regenerate the human body that has been damaged or deteriorated due to age, disease or trauma.

 In both of these series, one will learn about topics such as stem cell technology, regenerative medicine, and tissue engineering, to name just a few.

 Dr. Larry Hench, Professor of Engineering/Biomedical Engineering Program